Last updated on September 28th, 2022 at 06:57 pm

 Although most of the content promoters, most times, prefer to make payments through PayPal or Payoneer, some of them do an international wire transfer

 To receive international wire transfer just the way bloggers receive Adsense payment, you would definitely need Swift code which is also known as SWIFT number

-In this updated list, we’ve compiled all the 31 swift number you need to promptly receive international transfer.
+In this updated list, we’ve compiled all the 31 swift numbers you need to promptly receive international transfers.
 We’ll differentiate between sort code and swift code.

 What is Swift code

 Swift code is a standard format for Business Identifier Codes (BIC) which is used to identify banks and financial institutions globally.
 It says who and where they are — a sort of international bank code or ID.

 Simply put, a swift code is an 8-digit code or characters associated with a Nigerian bank for customers to receive payment from abroad e.g ZEIBNGLA is the swift code for Zenith Bank Nigeria.

 Apart from using the codes for international wire transfers or SEPA payments, banks also use these codes to exchange messages or communicate with each other.

 SWIFT code is also known as a Bank Identifier Code (BIC).
 You’ll need to give this code to anyone sending money to you from overseas.
 The code is made up of letters and numbers.

 If you’re sending money to someone overseas you’ll need to get the recipient’s SWIFT in order to do the transfer.
 Without it, cross-border can’t be done except you making an email transfer which is associated with PayPal and Payoneer.